schuchert/schuchert.github.io/_posts/2019-04-08-CreateFirst.md

-So when we practice [Test Driven Development(TDD)](https://en.wikipedia.org/wiki/Test-driven_development) we start thinking about a small part of the problem we think we understand, codify it as an exerpeiment (a failing test).
+So when we practice [Test Driven Development(TDD)](https://en.wikipedia.org/wiki/Test-driven_development) we start thinking about a small part of the problem we think we understand, codify it as an experiment (a failing test).
 We work to make the production code pass.
 If, along the way, we took too big of a step, we might fail that experiment and try another.
 Eventually we have a complete TDD cycle.